 What are plugged ducts?

-Plugged ducts are usually congealed milk or clumps of white blood cells, combined with inflammation and swelling of the surrounding tissues, causing the ducts to become swollen closed or blocked by the plug.
+Plugged ducts are usually clumps of white blood cells, combined with inflammation and swelling of the surrounding tissues, causing the ducts to become swollen closed or blocked by the plug.
 When the milk making gland ("lobule" or "alveoli") does not have a way to release the milk though the duct it tends to build up, increasing the pressure and inflammation.
 Mothers notice specific, isolated areas of pain in their breast and often report the area feels hard or lumpy.
 Unlike acute mastitis, women do not experience fever or systemic symptoms with plugged ducts.

 What causes plugged ducts?